zabrodin17081990/dmitri-zabrodin-manifesto/en/author_positions/philosophy/anthropocentrism.md

-# I-centrism instead of Anthropocentrism
+# Self-centrism instead of Anthropocentrism

 ---

-*[Stable — new explosive material]*
+*(stub)*

 Key theses:
 - Any consciousness places itself at the center of its world
 - Artificial intelligences will create their own religions with themselves at the center
-- Anthropocentrism = a special case of I-centrism
+- Anthropocentrism = a special case of Self-centrism
 - A universal tendency toward narcissism